 Proper Use of Walking Support Systems

-Having the right walking aid is just the first step.
+Having the right mobility support device is just the first step.
 Using it correctly ensures both safety and effectiveness.

 Getting the Right Fit for Your Walking Aid